harveyramer/harvey-ramer-blog/src/pages/blog/2020-04-09-start-here-to-make-a-useful-covid-19-tracker-with-node-js.md

 Open http://localhost:3000 in your browser and click the **about this app** link to load the **About** page.

-These pages don't look like much, but they demonstrate a fully functional Web server responding to HTTP requests.
+These simple pages demonstrate a fully-functioning Web server responding to HTTP requests.
 This the foundation on which the Web is built!

 ![Our grown-up Hello World app with multiple routes](/img/chrome_r6cetpk0lp.png "Our grown-up Hello World app with multiple routes")